-For a detailed introduction to the IPA chart’s sounds, mouth positions, IPA and voicing, download the Pronunciation Studio starter pack (pdf).
+For a detailed introduction to the IPA chart’s sounds, mouth positions, phonetic alphabet and voicing, download the Pronunciation Studio starter pack (pdf).

 You have probably noticed that different dictionaries sometimes have different transcriptions for the same word.
 This is because there is no universally agreed set of symbols for English IPA.